roguehistory/DIGH-HIST3812/content/en/docs/2-learning-outcomes.md

 ---
 ### Questions

-text to ber added
+text to be added

 _This course is a formalized exploration of these questions; I do not know the answers!
 I'm excited to figure these out with you._

 {{< alert theme="info" >}}
 **Nb** The process of teaching is also a process of collaboration between me and you.
-This is the _first time_ this course has been taught in this fashion.
 Sometimes -and we're expecting this, you and I- things won't work as we expect; tech might break; the world might impinge too much.
 We will adapt accordingly.
 Remember: the grade in this course is a function of your process and your evolution, so adapting and thinking through the implications of when things don't go according to plan is, in fact, _according to plan_.
 {{< /alert >}}

 ### Outcomes